York Oratory: Parish

 The church has daily Mass.
-The Traditional Latin Mass is celebrated at 8:15am from Monday till Friday, 9:15am on Saturday (Low Mass) and on Sunday at 12:00pm (Sung Mass).
-The Novus Ordo Mass is celebrated in English at 12:10pm daily, 5:00pm on Saturday (Vigil Mass) and on Sunday at 8:30am (Low) and 10:30am (Sung).
+The Traditional Latin Mass is celebrated at 8:15 am from Monday till Friday, 9:15 am on Saturday (Low Mass) and on Sunday at 12:00 pm (Sung Mass).
+The Novus Ordo Mass is celebrated in English at 12:10 pm daily, 5:00 pm on Saturday (Vigil Mass) and on Sunday at 8:30 am (Low) and 10:30 am (Sung).

-The church has sung Vespers at 4:00pm and (immediately following) Benediction at 4:30pm every Sunday.
+The church has sung Vespers at 4:00 pm and (immediately following) Benediction at 4:30 pm every Sunday.

+The Oratory is known for its high standard of music.
+A voluntary choir sings at the 10.30 am English Mass, and professional singers at the 12 noon Latin Mass, performing chant, polyphony and other works from the Catholic choral tradition.

 The Oratory offers four choral scholarships through the University of York to both undergraduate and postgraduate female and male students: sopranos, altos, tenors and basses to form a quartet.

 The church's rectory is in Petergate House.
 In 1945, Middlesbrough Diocese bought a 16th-century house in the Shambles.
 Number 35 is now the shrine of Saint Margaret Clitherow, who was martyred in York.
 It is a pilgrimage site for Catholics from all over the world.